 Litigation related to the Bair Hugger devices is ongoing, with claim settlement and future remedial efforts in progress.
 The negligence of 3M in continuing to manufacture and market a dangerous product has significantly harmed patients, who have been categorized in “tiers” according to the seriousness of their injuries.
 Settlements are being negotiated based on the long-lasting harm to patients’ mental, physical and emotional health.
 Contact a Louisville dangerous products attorney for a free case consultation.

 If you or a loved one have been harmed by medical malpractice or a faulty medical device, it’s vital that you work with experienced Louisville medical malpractice attorneys to ensure that you receive the compensation you deserve.
-The experienced injury attorneys at Meinhart, Smith, & Manning, PLLC, have years of experience with medical cases and are dedicated to protecting your interests.
+The experienced injury attorneys at Meinhart & Manning, PLLC, have years of experience with medical cases and are dedicated to protecting your interests.
 For a free consultation to discuss your case, please contact us today.